 So the new ball has less spin.
 To have the same amount of spin, players need to hit harder, and faster.
 And because it has less spin, the ball will bounce higher.

 So now, the player can hit the ball sooner!

 So what is the new trend?
 Before 2016, players win the rally by the quality of the shots (power, spin, and speed).
 But with the new ball, it’s much harder to win by spin.

 The trend has shifted more to “Win by Speed”

 And the most important change is the timing.
-The first bounce is now higher, so it gives the player a fraction of second more time.
+The first bounce is now higher, so it gives the player a fraction of a second more time.
 So the player can now hit the ball sooner.
-This little fraction of second is crucial.
-It changes the table tennis nowadays.
+This little fraction of a second is crucial.
+It changes table tennis nowadays.